 Service Dog Training

-Julie has trained dozens of dogs to service dog levels and can help you achieve your dreams and goals with your own personal dog.
+Julie has trained dozens of dogs to service dog level, and can help you achieve your dreams and goals with your own personal dog.
 No breed or size restrictions apply, however some dogs will not qualify for this program due to temperament restrictions.

-Group and Private Lessons
+Group Course + Private Lessons

-This course also includes 2 private sessions as well as group experience classes.
+This course also includes 4 private sessions as well as group experience classes.

-At the end of the 10 weeks you will have the opportunity to take the Community and Urban Canine Good Citizen tests (not required by law to comply with ADA).
+At the end of the 12 weeks you will have the opportunity to take the Community and Urban Canine Good Citizen tests (not required by law to comply with ADA).

 Board & Train or Day Camp

-In our board and train program your dog receives expert training six days a week, with multiple public access trips.
+In our board and train program, your dog receives expert training six days a week, with multiple public access trips.

 We can take dogs at any stage of training, whether they are only starting out or just need polishing and public access.

-Service Dog Selection
+Service Dog Selection Assistance

 In addition to training, we offer our expert opinion in service dog selection.

 Selection of the proper dog is critical for your success.
 You need a dog with a heart to serve and with the proper balance of biddability, nerve and the emotional balance to complete your required tasks.

 You are forming a lifelong bond with your service dog and best friend.
 We are happy to go with you and temperament test dogs located at shelters or other locations.
 Genetics play a crucial role in service dog selection and sometimes a preservation breeder of health-tested, purpose-bred dogs is the right fit.
 A puppy that has received proper care and stimulation in the first few critical weeks of life is the most likely to make a good candidate for service work.

+Not all dogs can be service dogs, and selection is the first crucial life changing step.
 If you already have a young, biddable pet dog that you have bonded with, that would be a natural choice for you - provided that your pet dog has a great temperament and is agreeable to other people and pets.
 They do not need to be over friendly, just not reactive or overly shy.